 Gay Saunas in Hong Kong

-About as glamorous as saunas get with plenty of private rooms, complimentary soft drinks and snacks., steam room and sauna, showers and a fun jacuzzi.
+About as glamorous as saunas get, with plenty of private rooms, complimentary soft drinks and snacks., a steam room and sauna, showers and a fun jacuzzi.
 Gateway Sauna gets our vote for the best gay sauna on Hong Kong Island.

 One of our biggest regrets was visiting this sauna in Hong Kong.
 With so many great places in the Hong Kong sauna scene, this is an outstanding disappointment with rude staff, dropping older locals, facilities that were broken or not available, dirty everywhere and not even willing to give us a towel.

 Gay Cruising in Hong Kong

-A gathering place in Kowloon for bears, clubs, panda’s and otters to meet and show their love – with private rooms for rent, showers, TV room and cafe.
-Different themed nights like Nude, Chub or Stock – but it’s not that popular so you will probably end up waiting a long time for that perfect match.
+A gathering place in Kowloon for bears, clubs, pandas and otters to meet and show their love – with private rooms for rent, showers, a TV room and a cafe.
+Different themed nights like Nude, Chub or Stock – but it’s not that popular, so you will probably end up waiting a long time for that perfect match.

 *As of 2018, we think Rainbow Bear has closed down – please contact us to confirm either way*

 A Cruise club in Kowloon where foreigners are welcome with private cabins, XXX rooms, showers and lockers.
 Conveniently located next to TST stations – but it’s basically a sauna without the facilities.
 They are very sterile, simple, and weirdly enough, they have CCTV cameras installed.